A nearly pristine star from the Large Magellanic Cloud

 The detailed orbit within the LMC has substantial uncertainties (\ref{fig:lmcdistsamples}).
 About half the orbits have more eccentric orbits and tighter pericenters $<20$kpc, while the other half have more circular orbits and larger pericenters.
 There are additional modeling uncertainties, such as the LMC's mass and halo shape, the amount of dynamical friction, and the interaction with the SMC.
 These uncertainties should not alter the association of \umpstar with the LMC, but would affect whether \umpstar is best interpreted an in situ LMC halo star or part of the LMC's accreted halo.

 {\bf Comparison to Limberg et al. 2025}

-Recently, Limberg et al.\cite{Limberg2025} made an independent discovery of the same star using \textit{Gaia} XP spectra\cite{Yao2024}.
+Recently, Limberg et al.\cite{Limberg2025} made an independent identification of the same star using \textit{Gaia} XP spectra\cite{Yao2024}.
 Their followup spectra also used Magellan/MIKE, but only 40 minutes of data compared to our 225 minutes.
 They obtained stellar parameters $\Teff=4596 \pm 65$\,K, $\logg=0.88 \pm 0.15$ cgs, $\xi_t=2.27\pm0.10\kms$, and $\feh = -4.82 \pm 0.25$ from a 1D LTE analysis.
 The metallicity is 0.3 dex lower than our 1D LTE analysis.
 Their photometrically determined temperature is 100\,K smaller than our fiducial value which is at the coolest end of what we infer, and they adopted the Yonsei-Yale isochrones\cite{Yi2001,Demarque2004} to determine $\logg$ which accounts for that difference.
 Due to the lower signal-to-noise ratio of that spectrum, they adopt an empirical $\logg-\xi_t$ relation\cite{Ji2023} that results in a much higher $\xi_t$, but this higher $\xi_t$ is inconsistent with our measured Fe\,I line strengths.
 If we restrict only to the strongest, relatively saturated lines measured in our spectrum and adopt their stellar parameters, we can reproduce their conclusions.
 About half of the 0.3 dex difference in [Fe/H] is attributed to their lower temperature and the other half to their higher microturbulence.
 Due to the low signal-to-noise ratio of the spectrum, they could only put a relatively high upper limit $\mbox{[C/Fe]} < +0.5$ ($\mbox{[C/Fe]}_{\rm corr} < +1.2$ after evolutionary corrections) and measured element abundances from fewer lines resulting in abundances consistent with ours within the uncertainties.

-We tested co-adding their data to ours and rerunning the analysis.
-It provided a negligible improvement to all analyses, so we use only our higher quality spectrum.
-Limberg et al. also perform a kinematic analysis.
-The radial velocity and proper motion data are identical to ours, and in particular there is no radial velocity variation between the two MIKE observations.
-They adopt a slightly larger distance due to their lower \logg value, but the conclusions of a kinematic association with the LMC are qualitatively similar.
+The higher S/N ratios, improved upper limit analysis, and additional NLTE and 3D analyses in this work are necessary for a stringent total metallicity constraint and comparison to theoretical yield models that were not possible by Limberg et al. In particular, we can put a $D_{\rm trans}$ constraint that is clearly below the critical threshold.
+They derived $\mbox{[C/H]} < -3.64$, which results in $D_{\rm trans} = -3.5 \pm 0.1$, right at the threshold $D_{\rm trans} = -3.5 \pm 0.2$.
+We derive $D_{\rm trans} = -4.2^{+0.3}_{-0.2}$, clearly below the threshold.
+We are also able to perform a meaningful comparison to supernova yields with the more accurate NLTE chemical abundances and better abundance precision.